 Open-source federated cloud features, funded by the European Commission.

 This Corteza release now includes support for this exciting feature, enabling organisations to share complex data as equals in a standardised manner.
-Crust Technology’s development of Corteza Record Federation will not stop here.
+Planet Crust’s development of Corteza Record Federation will not stop here.
 In future versions, we will add additional structure and data synchronisation protocols (e.g. gRPC, streaming) and formats.
 This will widen the list of possible candidates that Corteza can add to its Record Federation network.

 More info can be found in the: